 In this study, Pseudomonas sp was isolated from 13.00 % of collected fish samples is of highly importance because this bacterium plays a considerable role as potential pathogenic bacteria for human and as an indicator of food quality as spoilage organism.
-Apart from the enteric- organisms, S. aureus with 20.00% encountered in this study are known enterotoxin producing agent and a microorganism which is poisonous.
-This is in agreement with the previous study by some authors in Nigeria and outside Nigeria (Okonko et al. 2008).
+Apart from the enteric- organisms, S. aureus with 20.00% encountered in this study are known enterotoxin producing agent and a the Discussion chapter, you have to interpret the results you get by comparing them with other related research and connecting them with supporting theories to deepen the discussion.